What do you call a dentist who doesn’t like tea?

 Why, Denis, of course.

-If the color of your teeth is still unsatisfactory after a professional cleaning, there is always teeth whitening as an option.
+If the colour of your teeth is still unsatisfactory after a professional cleaning, there is always teeth whitening as an option.
 Our other services include:

 Invisalign invisible braces